 You may want to add

-winscp.exe to your Visual Studio project, to have it copied to Output path automatically (by setting file property Copy to Output Directory to Copy if newer).
+winscp.exe to your Visual Studio project, to have it copied to the Output path automatically (by setting file property Copy to Output Directory to Copy if newer).
 The Build Action should be automatically set to Content, what means that the file will be included when deploying your application (e.g. an ASP.NET web application or Azure WebJob application).

 WinSCP .NET assembly in available as NuGet package with the same name.

 The NuGet package includes the assembly itself and the required WinSCP executable.
 When installed, it adds the assembly as reference to your project and sets up WinSCP executable to be copied to project output directory, so that it can be found on run-time, as described above.

 No other setup is needed, so you can start coding straight away after installation.